Troubleshooting interactions with Office for the web¶

 Check the Known Issues to see if what you’re encountering is already known.
 When possible, workarounds will be provided in the issue notes.

-The most useful tool when troubleshooting Office Online integration issues is Fiddler.
+The most useful tool when troubleshooting Office for the web integration issues is Fiddler.
 When you run Fiddler while reproducing an issue, it will record all HTTP requests and responses.
 You can then save the Fiddler trace and share it with Microsoft engineers.
-Fiddler traces are an invaluable tool when troubleshooting problems because they provide a full record of the HTTP traffic between the browser and Office Online.
-As a rule of thumb, hosts should always provide a Fiddler trace when reporting Office Online integration issues to Microsoft.
+Fiddler traces are an invaluable tool when troubleshooting problems because they provide a full record of the HTTP traffic between the browser and Office for the web.
+As a rule of thumb, hosts should always provide a Fiddler trace when reporting Office for the web integration issues to Microsoft.

 Enabling HTTPS decryption in Fiddler¶

-Because Office Online traffic is encrypted, Fiddler must be configured to decrypt the HTTPS traffic in order to be useful.
+Because Office for the web traffic is encrypted, Fiddler must be configured to decrypt the HTTPS traffic in order to be useful.
 In order to enable HTTPS encryption in Fiddler, do the following:

 Fiddler is now configured to decrypt HTTPS traffic.